getsentry/seer/README.md

 direnv allow
 ```

-Recommended to use `pyenv` or similar python environment manager so as to be able to use differing python versions between sentry projects.
+It is recommended to use `pyenv` or a similar python environment manager so as to be able to use differing python versions between sentry projects.

 ### Environment variables